 Global Gateway & the Lobito Corridor

 The European Union's Global Gateway initiative, launched in December 2021 with a headline target of mobilizing EUR 300 billion in infrastructure investment by 2027, represents Brussels' most ambitious attempt to project geoeconomic influence beyond its borders.
-The Lobito Corridor occupies a prominent position within Global Gateway's Africa portfolio, serving as one of the initiative's flagship transport corridors alongside the Dar es Salaam Corridor and the Abidjan-Lagos Highway.
-European commitments to the Lobito Corridor total approximately EUR 2 billion across various instruments, positioning the EU as the second-largest government-linked financier after the United States.
+The Lobito Corridor occupies a prominent position within Global Gateway's Africa portfolio.
+The European Commission states that the EU and its Member States are mobilising over EUR 2 billion for the corridor through a Team Europe approach that includes the EU, nine Member States, the EIB, national development agencies, and private-sector actors.
+That figure should not be attributed solely to the EIB or treated as a single signed financing facility.

 Global Gateway differs from its predecessor frameworks — notably the EU-Africa Infrastructure Trust Fund — in its explicit framing as a geostrategic tool.
 Where previous European development finance operated primarily through a poverty-reduction lens, Global Gateway acknowledges that infrastructure investment serves European strategic interests: securing critical mineral supply chains, maintaining geopolitical relevance on the African continent, and demonstrating that democratic governance and quality infrastructure are compatible.
 The Lobito Corridor embodies this dual purpose, connecting European industry to copper and cobalt supplies essential for the green transition while projecting European influence in a region where Chinese infrastructure investment has been dominant for two decades.

 The Commission's approach to corridor financing emphasizes what Brussels terms "quality infrastructure" — projects that meet international environmental and social safeguards, use transparent procurement, ensure debt sustainability, and deliver measurable development outcomes.
 This framing is partly substantive and partly competitive: it positions European-financed infrastructure as superior to Chinese alternatives on governance grounds.
-Whether the quality claim is validated by implementation remains an active question that our monitoring addresses.
+Whether the quality claim is validated by implementation remains an active question that independent monitoring can address.

 Team Europe Approach